For Online or Face-to-face

 - manage depression better and reduce suicide thinking

 - live through bereavement and gradually adjust to grief and loss less harmfully

 - understand and manage symptoms of bipolar affective disorder and other

-- recover better from alcohol and other drug problems (not IV drugs however) in conjunction with attendance to an AOD service programme
+- recover better from alcohol and other drug (AOD) problems (not IV drugs however) in conjunction with attendance to an AOD service programme

 - get more effective parenting ideas